 According to technology and IT security company Norton, “Spyware is a blanket term given to software that gathers information about your computer and the things you do on it and sends that information over the Internet to a third party.
 Spyware often installs itself on your computer without you knowing and runs in the background, secretly collecting data, or meddling with your computer set-up.”
 [3]

-Perpetrators may have spyware installed on your device/s to monitor who you are talking to and when.
-Spyware has been known to record instant messages and Skype chats, control webcams and take screenshots.
+Perpetrators may have spyware installed on your device/s (including mobile phones, tablets, desktop computers, laptops, and smart devices such as smart watches) to monitor who you are talking to and when.
+Spyware has been known to record instant messages and video chats/calls, control webcams and take screenshots.
 It can be sent via email, instant message and social media messages.

 Here are signs to look out for that might suggest spyware has been installed on your device: